Cosmic Sands II: Challenges in Predicting and Measuring High-z Dust Temperatures: Backwards Modeling Dust Temperature

 If we focus on the median inferred temperatures, these are marginal over-estimates of the mass-weighted temperatures of less dusty galaxies and marginal under-estimates of the luminosity weighted temperatures.
 The dust-rich galaxies, on the other hand, all have similar temperature estimates ($40-50$~K).
-The main limiting factor here is again the assumption of optical thin emission at wavelengths longer than $100\mu$m.
-This significantly impacts the measurements for the most dust rich galaxies, which in reality can remain optically thick out to $300-400\mu$m.
+As is clear from both exercises, the use of single temperature models with fixed opacity and spectral emissivity parameters severely hampers the measurement of dust temperatures, by imposing strong biases and implicit uncertainties.
+We note that such a methodology is common in the literature, especially at high redshift \citep[e.g.][]{strandet_2016, faisst_2020, algera_2023_new_rebels}, where the dearth of FIR data necessitates simplifying assumptions and can bias any conclusions inferred from these models.